-The American Cancer Society Screening Disparity Atlas is a state-of-the-art dashboard, developed by the Geospatial Solutions Team (GST) in collaboration with the Early Detection Team.
-This new tool provides vital insights into cancer mortality, incidence, demographics, screening and risk factors, enriched with detailed data on Federally Qualified Health Centers (FQHCs), including their associated sites, screening rates, patient characteristics, and informative charts, pning from 2014 to 2022.
+The American Cancer Society Screening Disparity Atlas is a state-of-the-art dashboard, developed by the American Cancer Society's Geospatial Solutions Team (GST) in collaboration with the Early Detection Team.
+This new tool provides vital insights into cancer mortality, incidence, demographics, screening and risk factors, enriched with detailed data on Federally Qualified Health Centers (FQHCs), including their associated sites, screening rates, patient characteristics, and informative screening rate charts, spanning from 2014 to 2024.
 It is a powerful tool that can assist in identifying and addressing gaps to eliminate disparities in cancer screening and outcomes.

-Each map has data sources linked by clicking the Information outline Info icon found in the upper right of the map window.
+Each map has data sources linked by clicking the ⓘ Info icon found in the upper right of the map window.

 |